Aegina: Second Venetian period (1687–1715)

 In 1684, the beginning of the Morean War between Venice and the Ottoman Empire resulted in the temporary reconquest of a large part of the country by the Republic.
 In 1687 the Venetian army arrived in Piraeus and captured Attica.
-The number of the Athenians at that time exceeded 6,000, the Albanians from the villages of Attica excluded, whilst in 1674 the population of Aegina did not seem to exceed 3,000 inhabitants, two thirds of which were women.
+The number of the Athenians at that time exceeded 6,000, whilst in 1674 the population of Aegina did not seem to exceed 3,000 inhabitants, two thirds of which were women.
 The Aeginetans had been reduced to poverty to pay their taxes.
-The most significant plague epidemic began in Attica during 1688, an occasion that caused the massive migration of Athenians toward the south; most of them settled in Aegina.
+A significant plague epidemic began in Attica during 1688, an occasion that caused the massive migration of Athenians toward the south; most of them settled in Aegina.
 In 1693 Morosini resumed command, but his only acts were to refortify the castle of Aegina, which he had demolished during the Cretan war in 1655, the cost of upkeep being paid as long as the war lasted by the Athenians, and to place it and Salamis under Malipiero as Governor.
 This caused the Athenians to send him a request for the renewal of Venetian protection and an offer of an annual tribute.
 He died in 1694 and Zeno was appointed at his place.

 In 1699, thanks to English mediation, the war ended with the peace of Karlowitz by which Venice retained possession of the 7 Ionian islands as well as Butrinto and Parga, the Morea, Spinalonga and Suda, Tenos, Santa Maura and Aegina and ceased to pay a tribute for Zante, but which restored Lepanto to the Ottoman sultan.
-Cerigo and Aegina were united administratively since the peace with Morea, which not only paid all the expenses of administration but furnished a substantial balance for the naval defence of Venice, in which it was directly interested.
+Cerigo and Aegina were united administratively since the peace with Morea, which not only paid all the expenses of administration but furnished a substantial balance for the naval defense of Venice, in which it was directly interested.

 Second Ottoman period (1715–1821)

 During the early part of the Ottoman–Venetian War of 1714–1718 the Ottoman Fleet commanded by Canum Hoca captured Aegina.
 Ottomans rule in Aegina and the Morea was resumed and confirmed by the Treaty of Passarowitz, and they retained control of the island with the exception of a brief Russian occupation Orlov Revolt (early 1770s), until the beginning of the Greek War of Independence in 1821.

+Throughout the 19th century, most Aeginitans spoke a distinct Greek dialect known as Old Athenian, which was also found in neighboring Megara and Athens.
+A very small minority of Arvanites lived on the island, who were bilingual in Arvanitika and Greek (spoken more by men and less by women), up until the early 20th century.

 Greek Revolution

-During the Greek War of Independence, Aegina became an administrative centre for the Greek revolutionary authorities.
+During the Greek War of Independence, Aegina became an administrative center for the Greek revolutionary authorities.
 Ioannis Kapodistrias was briefly established here.

+Modern times

+In the 19th century, pistachio production was introduced to island, with great success.
+In current times, Aegina is a popular tourist destination and there has been a construction boom of vacation homes.